 Sensory Sensitivity After Brain Injury: Why Noise, Light, and Busy Environments Feel Overwhelming

-Many individuals notice increased sensitivity to noise, light, crowds, or busy environments after brain injury.
-Sensory experiences that once felt normal may now feel overwhelming or difficult to tolerate.
+Many individuals notice increased sensitivity to noise, light, crowds, or visually busy environments after brain injury.
+Situations that once felt manageable may now feel overwhelming, distracting, or exhausting.

 This change is often described as sensory sensitivity or sensory overload.
-The brain may have more difficulty filtering incoming information, causing stimulation to feel more intense.
+The brain may have more difficulty filtering incoming information, causing everyday environments to feel more intense than before.

-Why Sensory Input Feels Stronger After Brain Injury
+Why Sensory Input Can Feel Stronger After Brain Injury

 Common Types of Sensory Sensitivity